Claire-Potter/Play-Eternal/README.md

 - The text area contains a call to action to parents, as our primary user, it provides description as to why they would need sensory play for their child and it then invites them to follow the learn more button to learn how to help their child.
 By utilising a call to action it entices the user to click to access the next page.

- -   **The Learn More Button**
+ -   **The Learn More Link**

  ![Learn More Image](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/learn-more-button.PNG?raw=true)

- - The learn more button will take the user to the All About Sensory Play page.
-It is formatted to stand out within the text area and includes a button shadow when the user hovers over it to provide the feeling of pushing a button.
+ - The learn more link will take the user to the All About Sensory Play page.
+It is formatted to stand out within the text area and includes a shadow when the user hovers over it to provide the feeling of pushing a button.

 ## All About Sensory Play